jmmdev/tournament-manager/README.md

 ![screen-1](https://github.com/jmmdev/tournament-manager/assets/100143610/983676aa-6643-452b-bab3-b2002fc27aaf)

 <br></br>
-Upon successful authentication, users are greeted with a curated list of tournaments.
-Presently, the list is tailored to showcase tournaments where users hold "admin" privileges, encompassing ownership, administration, or reporting roles.
-Future iterations will broaden accessibility, necessitating adjustments to the filtering mechanism.
+Upon successful authentication, users are greeted with a list of tournaments.
+Presently, the list is filtered to showcase tournaments where users hold "admin" privileges, those being ownership, administration, or reporting roles.
+Future iterations will broaden accessibility to more casual features so the filter will no longer be needed.
 <br></br>

 ![screen-2](https://github.com/jmmdev/tournament-manager/assets/100143610/3a086f39-461c-4809-b2a3-50a9b8fcf529)